Searchresults

 Are you looking for a way in which students can keep track of their learning progress?
 Or are you looking for an assessment method that allows room for student creativity?
 This and many other applications are possible with the portfolio.

-What is a Portfolio?A portfolio is a targeted collection …
+What is a Portfolio?A portfolio is a …

 Read more -